 The book starts with the qplot() functions and then goes to the ggplot() function, with increasing tuning options.
 It covers a bit of data manipulation too.

 I appreciated the fact that the logic behind the building of plots – so called “grammar of graphics”- is presented.
-This is something hard to get based only on internet resources.
+This is something hard to understand from googling.
 Though I think it doesn’t go deep enough.
-Experienced ggplot users will probably not find solutions to advanced plots issues.
+Experienced ggplot users will probably not find solutions to advanced issues.

 Is also appreciated the fact that functions and options are summarized in tables, which make it easier to pick the ones you need.
 Though the tables are a bit hard to find when you look for a specific one.

 I like the figures showing the names of the different components of the graph.
 Though, these figure are also hard to find for they are scattered all over the book.